jnethe/my-portfolio/README.md

-# my-portfolio
+# Jason Netherton's Serverless Portfolio

-This is my serverless portfolio
+We use Git Atom AWS Serverless in this portfolio